Lo-fi music: Genre crystallization

-2000s–present: Hypnagogic pop and chillwave
+2000s: Hypnagogic pop and chillwave

 The rise of modern digital audio workstations dissolved a theoretical technological division between professional and non-professional artists.
 Many of the prominent lo-fi acts of the 1990s adapted their sound to more professional standards and "bedroom" musicians began looking toward vintage equipment as a way to achieve an authentic lo-fi aesthetic, mirroring a similar trend in the 1990s concerning the revival of 1960s space age pop and analog synthesizers.
 R. Stevie Moore was increasingly cited by emerging lo-fi acts as a primary influence.
 His most vocal advocate, Ariel Pink, had read Unknown Legends, and later recorded a cover version of one of the tracks included in a CD that came with the book ("Bright Lit Blue Skies").
 At the time of his label debut, Pink was viewed as a novelty act, as there were virtually no other contemporary indie artists with a similar retro lo-fi sound.

 Previous lo-fi artists generally rejected the influence of 1980s pop radio that informed most of Pink's sound.
-Afterward, a type of music dubbed "hypnagogic pop" emerged among lo-fi and post-noise musicians who engaged with elements of cultural nostalgia, childhood memory, and outdated recording technology.
+Afterward, a style of music dubbed "hypnagogic pop" emerged among lo-fi and post-noise musicians who engaged with elements of cultural nostalgia, childhood memory, and outdated recording technology.
 The label was invented by journalist David Keenan in an August 2009 piece for The Wire, which included Pink among his examples.
 Pink was frequently referred to as the "godfather" of hypnagogic, chillwave or glo-fi as new acts that were associated with him (aesthetically, personally, geographically, or professionally) attracted notice from critics.
 According to Pitchfork's Marc Hogan, each of those tags described what was essentially psychedelic music.
 Adam Harper reflected in 2013 that there was a growing tendency among critics such as Simon Reynolds to overstate Pink's influence by failing to acknowledge predecessors such as R. Stevie Moore and the Cleaners from Venus' Martin Newell.

+2010s: Lo-fi hip hop

 In the late 2010s, a form of downtempo music tagged as "lo-fi hip hop" or "chillhop" became popular among YouTube music streamers.
+It combines hip-hop beats with elements of chill-out.
 Several of these YouTube channels attracted millions of followers.

-The foundation of this style came mainly from producers such as Nujabes and J Dilla.
+The genre tends to be deliberately unpolished and features audio imperfections, distorted sound quality, and less professional audio equipment.
+Lo-fi hip hop originated within the underground beatmaking hip hop scene of the 2000s, particularly after the advent of Roland SP-303 and Roland SP-404 samplers, each of which featured the "lo-fi" effect as a separate button.

+The Japanese artist Nujabes, often called the "godfather of lofi hip hop", is credited with driving lo-fi's growth with his contributions to the soundtrack for the popular anime Samurai Champloo.
+The 2004 MF Doom and Madlib album Madvillainy is regarded as a "shared touchstone" for lo-fi hip hop.
+Another artist also often associated with the development of lo-fi hip-hop is Detroit rapper-producer J Dilla.